jarvizconde1/Kahit-Saan/README.md

 ## Kahit Saan

 Tired of your friends telling "Kahit Saan" if you ask them where to eat?
-Kahit Saan provides a list of the nearby restaurant and café based on your location so you won’t have decision fatigue.
+This app provides a list of the nearby restaurant and café based on your location so you won’t have decision fatigue.

 ## Built With